Bytes and Bits

 What People Are Saying

-The author's insights into simulation are nothing short of revolutionary.
+The author's insights into javascript are nothing short of revolutionary.

 — Alex Johnson